chrismdp/chrismdp.github.com/_posts/2012-09-24-your-code-is-a-liability.md

 When we embrace that our code is a liability, everything becomes lighter.
 Our functionality is set free from heavyweight code drag.
 It allows our features to soar, responsive to change requests, and easily debugged.
 There's just not that much code to go through.

+Thanks to Matt Barcomb for feedback on earlier drafts of this article.

 ---

 [^1]: Except when the feature isn't the reason we wrote the code.
 The allure of a "proper" architecture is real.
 Fight it.
 Force every part of your code to directly contribute value now.